nighterrors/notes/WebDev/HTML.md

 [General attribute](https://developer.mozilla.org/en-US/docs/Glossary/Attribute "MDN Web Docs Glossary - Attribute")
 	:	Your everyday key-value pair.
 See: [anatomy](#general "General anatomy of an attribute").
 	:	Name
-		:	<!--TODO-->
+		:	Identifies the attribute and the property it represents.
 	:	Value
-		:	<!--TODO-->
+		:	Its associated value.
+		:	Types of accepted values depend on the attribute.

 [Boolean attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#boolean_attributes "MDN Web Docs - HTML Attribute Reference / Boolean Attributes")
-	:	Special case of content attribute.
+	:	Special type of attribute: Can have only 2 states: 'on'/'true' of 'off'/'false'.
 	:	Will be interpreted as 'on' if the attribute's name is present in the tag, with- or without any associated value.
 	:	Will be interpreted as 'off', only if absent.
 	:	Name
 		:	The property to be toggled on.
 	:	Value
-		:	N/A (any).
+		:	N/A (*none* necessary; *any* value accepted, but *ignored*).

 [Event handler attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes#event_handler_attributes "MDN Web Docs - HTML Attribute Reference / Event Handler Attributes")
 	:	Describe the *on*event behaviour of certain objects (that can have events).
-	:	:fa-exclamation-circle: This is a legacy way of handling events and should be avoided!
+	:	> :fa-exclamation-circle: This is a legacy way of handling events and should be avoided!
 		See: [Inline event handlers](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#other_event_listener_mechanisms "MDN Web Docs - Introduction to events / Inline event handlers - don't use these")
 	:	Name
 		:	Name of the specific event that supposed to trigger the action.